gohugoio/hugo/content/en/functions/collections/Union.md

 aliases: [/functions/union]
 ---

 Given two arrays (or slices) A and B, this function will return a new array that contains the elements or objects that belong to either A or to B or to both.
-The elements supported are strings, integers, and floats (only float64).

 ```go-html-template
 {{ union (slice 1 2 3) (slice 3 4 5) }}